Skip to main content

 Hammer or hydrostatic?

-Can I service my own lifejacket?
+Can I service my own?

-When should I replace a lifejacket entirely?
+When should I replace it entirely?

-Affiliate disclosure:The Amazon links on this page are affiliate links — Elio may earn a small commission at no extra cost to you.
+The Amazon links here are affiliate links — TideLab may earn a small commission at no extra cost to you.
 We have no commercial relationship with Spinlock, Crewsaver, or Helly Hansen.
-The picks above are the same ones we'd recommend to a friend.
-We re-test and refresh this guide each year.
+The picks are the same we'd recommend to a friend, and we re-test this guide each year.